Today we’re introducing you to email deliverability troublemakers: BOUNCES.

 What bounce rate can I tolerate?

-The number of bounced emails is directly related to the quality of your subscriber list.
+The number of bounced emails is directly related to the quality of your contacts list.
 A low bounce rate (up to 2%) indicates a fresh, maintained list with real and active subscribers.

 Meanwhile, a high bounce rate is anything higher than 4%.
 If your campaigns constantly generate high bounce rates, it is crucial to take action to reduce it.